nasa/cumulus/docs/upgrade-notes/update-cumulus_id-type-indexes-CUMULUS-3449.md

 ## Background

-As part of the work for [CUMULUS-3449](https://bugs.earthdata.nasa.gov/browse/CUMULUS-3449), LPDAAC have identified some Cumulus Core changes in regards to the database in order to improve query performance.
-For other recommendations and considerations, see LPDAAC wiki [Cumulus RDS Index testing](https://wiki.earthdata.nasa.gov/pages/viewpage.action?spaceKey=LPCUMULUS&title=Cumulus+RDS+Index+testing).
+As part of the work for [CUMULUS-3449](https://bugs.earthdata.nasa.gov/browse/CUMULUS-3449), LP DAAC (Land Processes Distributed
+Active Archive Center) have identified some Cumulus Core changes in regards to the database in order to improve query performance.
+For other recommendations and considerations, see LP DAAC wiki [Cumulus RDS Index testing](https://wiki.earthdata.nasa.gov/pages/viewpage.action?spaceKey=LPCUMULUS&title=Cumulus+RDS+Index+testing).

 The following updates are included: